 C++ Pointer Expressions Example:

-Let's take an example to illustrate the pointer expression in C++.
+Let's consider an example to demonstrate the pointer notation in C++.

 Example